PaddlePaddle/PARL/README.md

 # Features
 **Reproducible**.
 We provide algorithms that stably reproduce the result of many influential reinforcement learning algorithms.

 **Large Scale**.
-Ability to support high performance parallelization of training with thousands of CPUs and multi-GPUs.
+Ability to support high-performance parallelization of training with thousands of CPUs and multi-GPUs.

 **Reusable**.
-Algorithms provided in repository could be directly adapted to a new task by defining a forward network and training mechanism will be built automatically.
+Algorithms provided in the repository could be directly adapted to a new task by defining a forward network and training mechanism will be built automatically.

 **Extensible**.
 Build new algorithms quickly by inheriting the abstract class in the framework.